A Manager’s Guide to Performance Review Comments

 How can technology help streamline performance reviews?

 Technology eliminates much of the administrative burden associated with performance reviews, allowing managers to focus on people rather than paperwork.
 Platforms like Trakstar Perform automate workflows, reminders, and approvals; track goals; and centralize feedback across the year.
 They also provide real-time insights and historical performance data — making reviews faster, more objective, and easier to manage at scale.
+In short, automation helps HR teams save time while increasing accuracy, consistency, and employee engagement.

 What features should I look for in a performance management system?